proencode/fedora-sh/12-markdown-Archive/packtpub/2025/0429-Vue.js_3_for_Beginners/02-ch01_exploring_the_books_layout_and_companion_app.md

 After a few seconds, the local instance of the application will start, and you should be able to access it by opening the browser at HTTP://localhost:5173.
 The application should look like this.

-Figure 1.1: Screenshot of the Companion App dashboard Figure 1.1: Screenshot of the Companion App dashboard
+Figure 1.1: Screenshot of the Companion App dashboard

 Spend some time navigating the application, both in the browser and within the code base, to see what we will build in the course of the book.

 In this section, we have learned about the Companion Application, how it is going to be used to support our learning, its core features, and finally, the commands required to run the application locally.
 In the next section, we will spend a few moments on the core areas of web applications and explain which technologies/libraries we are going to use in our application.

 # The core areas of a web application

 The JS ecosystem is not shy of frameworks and libraries, but even with this extensive choice, they mostly share the same core values and areas.
 These are the core parts of a web application and no matter which framework you use to write your application, you will have to know this and have a basic understanding of what they mean.

 The pillars of a web application are as follows: